 But conflict is something we simply cannot avoid.
 In essence, it's about different ideas; one person's idea conflicts with another person's idea.
 When having a discussion, we have a tendency to hold onto our idea.

-The first step in resolving a conflict is to recognise there's a conflict in the first place.
+The first step in resolving a conflict is to recognize there's a conflict in the first place.
 Conflict management techniques need to be learned – if they were taught when we were young, we'd save ourselves a lot of angst as adults.